Xavian Stapleton: Florida Atlantic

 On June 29, 2018, it was announced that Stapleton would transfer to Florida Atlantic University (FAU) to play for the Florida Atlantic Owls.
-His decision was influenced by his relationship with head coach Dusty May, who he knew from his freshman year at Louisiana Tech.
+His decision was influenced by his relationship with head coach Dusty May, whom he previously played for as a freshman at Louisiana Tech.
 "I know what Coach May expects of me and his players," said Stapleton.
 "It was an easy decision to come here."
 He was tapped for a key role on a revamped roster in 2018–19.
 On November 11, 2018, Stapleton posted 14 points and a season-high 10 rebounds in an 80–79 win over UCF.
 On November 25, he scored a career-high 27 points with six three-pointers and grabbed seven rebounds in an 85–68 victory over Florida Gulf Coast on November 25.
 However, his lingering knee issues sidelined him for six weeks and he lost his starting spot in the lineup.

 On January 10, 2019, Stapleton had a game-high 23 points in an 80–73 loss to Old Dominion.
 On January 26, he recorded 20 points on eight-of-10 shooting in an 89–72 win over FIU.
 Stapleton tallied 19 points and nine rebounds in his next game, a 69–61 victory over Louisiana Tech on January 31, followed by an 18-point performance in a 74–72 defeat to Southern Miss two days later.
-On March 6, he made his first start since November in FAU's Senior Night, where the Owls faced his former team, Louisiana Tech; Stapleton posted 16 points and seven rebounds in a 72–69 defeat.
+On March 6, he made his first start since November in FAU's senior night, where the Owls faced his former team, Louisiana Tech; Stapleton posted 16 points and seven rebounds in a 72–69 defeat.
 He was named the Conference USA Co-Sixth Man of the Year (along with LaDavius Draine of Southern Miss) at the conclusion of the regular season, becoming the first Owl to win an individual award since Brett Royster in 2011.

 In the first round of the Conference USA tournament, Stapleton contributed a game-high 17 points – including 14 in the first half – and five rebounds in a 57–56 loss to Louisiana Tech.
 FAU earned a berth to the 2019 CollegeInsider.com Postseason Tournament, where, in his final collegiate game, Stapleton scored 14 points and grabbed five rebounds in a 68–66 first-round loss to Charleston Southern.
 He finished the year with eight straight double-digit scoring games, ranking second on the team with 21 such games.
 Stapleton made 26 appearances on the season with eight starts, averaging a career-best 13.3 points and 4.7 rebounds per game.